cferdinandi/adventure/content/rules.md

 <p class="margin-bottom-small">Fortunately, players can heal in a few ways.</p>

-- If you _take a rest_, you can recover your Attack Damage number of HP
+- If you _take a rest_, you can recover your Average Damage number of HP
 - Using tools like bandages or healing potion

 When you heal, add the amount of HP healed back to your Current HP (up to your Max HP).
 Your Current HP cannot exceed your Max HP.

 {{<callout title="Examples">}}
 Healing with Rest
-: Your Current HP is 3, and your Attack Damage number is 4.
+: Your Current HP is 3, and your Average Damage number is 4.
 After a rest, your new Current HP is 7.

 Healing with Potion
 : Your Current HP is 6, and your Max HP is 10.
 You drink a Healing Potion, which heals 7 HP of damage.
 Since your Max HP is 10, your new Current HP is 10.
 The extra 1 HP of healing is lost.